 The search database is constantly expanding its list of indexed documents.
 The more sources are checked, the more efficient the search is.

 For the correct display of reuse from regulatory legal acts, checks must be performed against the Lexpro and Garant collections.
 These collections include the majority of existing legal information, as well as links to the tax law and GOST standards of Russia.
-All reuses identified during the search through these collections, are displayed as citations (except for author articles).
+All reuses identified during the search through these collections, are displayed as quotes (except for author articles).

-If the citations on normative legal documentation were not indicated in the report, these collections are probably not added in your organization.
+If the quotes on normative legal documentation were not indicated in the report, these collections are probably not added in your organization.
 If you want to purchase these modules, you can contact the system administrator in your organization.